-- Non-consensual sharing of sexual images and videos;

-- Sexualised online bullying;

-- Unwanted sexual comments and messages, including, on social media; and
+- Non-consensual sharing of sexual images and videos; - Sexualised online bullying; - Unwanted sexual comments and messages, including, on social media; and Inspire Multi Academy Trust is a company limited by guarantee registered in England & Wales No. 10427291

-- Sexual exploitation;

-- Coercion and threats.
+- Sexual exploitation; - Coercion and threats.